 The famous crown-like logo is probably the first thing that comes to mind when someone mentions drum heads.
 This company was founded more than six decades ago by Remo Belli, who is considered a real legend these days.

-Remo has brought so many innovations to the world of drums, including the first successful synthetic Mylar® drum heads, which is pretty much the industry standard these days.
-Through all these years, products of this company became an integral part of countless drum sets all around the world, no matter the music genre.
+Remo has brought so many innovations to the world of drums, including the first successful synthetic Mylar® drum heads, which are pretty much the industry standard these days.
+Through all these years, the products of this company have become an integral part of countless drum sets all around the world, no matter the music genre.

-Today, the company has a wide pallete of various drum heads in the offer, as well as various kinds of percussions and drum accessories.
+Today, the company has a wide palette of various drum heads to offer, as well as various kinds of percussions and drum accessories.

-Evans is One of the world’s most renowned drum head companies.
-Just like Remo, this manufacturer is also present for decades.
-It was founded in the ’50s by Chick Evans and his inventions changed the world of drums forever.
+Evans is one of the world’s most renowned drum head companies.
+Just like Remo, this manufacturer has also been present for decades.
+It was founded in the ’50s by Chick Evans, and his inventions changed the world of drums forever.

 He was the first guy who used a polyester film to make a drum head.
 A new, waterproof design set new standards in the drum industry.
 These days, the company is owned by the world’s biggest string maker, D’addario.

-It has a wide palette of products in the offer.
+It has a wide palette of products to offer.
 It makes pretty much every kind of drum head for classic drums and other percussions, as well as various kinds of drum accessories.

 The reason is simple.
-Not only that Aquarian drum heads feature amazing quality, but the company constantly introduces new technologies and design solutions.
-Its palette of products is huge and includes not just drum heads, but all kinds of drum accessories as well.
+Not only do Aquarian drum heads feature amazing quality, but the company constantly introduces new technologies and design solutions.
+Its palette of products is huge and includes not just drum heads but all kinds of drum accessories as well.

-Single-Ply is the most common type of drum heads.
-Their design is quite simple and consists of just one Mylar layer.
+Single-ply is the most common type of drum head.
+Their design is quite simple and consists of just one mylar layer.
 Different thicknesses can be found on the market, but single-ply drum heads have one common characteristic—lots of overtones.

 With a very bright sound, these heads are perfect for lighter music styles, jazz in particular.
 The biggest drawback is durability.
 They don’t last as long, especially if you are a heavy hitter.

 As you may presume, these drum heads come with two layers.
 Therefore, they are much more durable than single-ply drum heads.
-Such design provides a completely different sound effect as well.
+Such designs provide a completely different sound effect as well.